f5devcentral/volterra-eks-vk8s-guide/README.rst

 3. Deploy manifest
 *******************

-Go to the **./k8s-deployments** directory, open the console and run the following command: **kubectl apply –f volterra-k8s-manifest.yaml**.
+Go to the **./k8s-deployments** directory, open the console and run the following command: **kubectl apply -f volterra-k8s-manifest.yaml**.
 This deploys the site using the created manifest file.

 .. figure:: _figures/connect_eks_cluster_6.png